leoalmPT/PDE-portfolio/src/lib/md/globecom.md

 I contributed to the paper "From Black Box to Transparency: Consistency and Cost within XAI" which was been accepted for presentation at GLOBECOM 2024.
-This paper was developed at Instituto de Telecomunicações and the main author is my colleague, Julio Corona.
+This paper was made at Instituto de Telecomunicações and the main author is my colleague, Julio Corona.

 <br>